VELMA: Verbalization Embodiment of LLM Agents for Vision and Language Navigation in Street View: Conclusion

 \section{Conclusion}

 We introduced VELMA, an agent for urban vision and language navigation, which utilizes a large language model to infer its next action.
 The LLM is continuously queried with a text prompt that verbalizes the task description, navigation instructions, visual observations, and past trajectory of the agent.
 In order to include observed landmarks in the prompt, we propose an unsupervised pipeline that extracts landmarks from the instructions and determines their visibility in the current panorama view based on thresholded CLIP scores.
 We evaluate the embodied LLM agent in a modified version of the commonly used Touchdown environment based on Street View.
 One proposed modification is fixing a problem at intersections that led to incorrect alignments of action sequences, and another modification adds the $\act{turn\_around}$ action which provides a more intuitive way to communicate with the environment.
-The proposed agent achieves strong few-shot in-context learning results of 10 and 23 task completion rates for Touchdown and Map2seq, respectively, and yields new state-of-the-art results of 24 and 42 task completion rates when finetuned on the full training set.
+The proposed agent achieves strong few-shot in-context learning results of 10 and 23 task completion rates for Touchdown and Map2seq, respectively, and yields new state-of-the-art results of 26 and 47 task completion rates when finetuned on the full training set.
+The finetuning results show that verbalization is not an inherent limitation for this task and in-context learning with better base models or improved prompting techniques could outperform our reported few shot results.